Millipede (video game): Legacy

 The arcade and Atari 2600 versions of the game were rereleased in the 2005 Atari Anthology for the Xbox and PlayStation 2.
 Millipede and Centipede were made available for the Xbox 360 via Xbox Live Arcade in 2007.

 High scores

-Donald Hayes, of New Hampshire, USA, scored a world record 10,627,331 points playing Millipede on December 26, 2004.
+Donald Hayes of New Hampshire scored a world record 10,627,331 points playing Millipede on December 26, 2004.
 The highest Millipede score played under tournament settings is 495,126 points, also by Hayes.

-In the default high-scores table of the arcade, the initials "ED" and "FXL" refer to "Ed Logg" (designing and programming) and "Franz Lanzinger" (who helped a bit in designing and testing).
+In the default high-scores table of the arcade version, the initials "ED" and "FXL" refer to Ed Logg (designing and programming) and Franz Lanzinger (who helped in designing and testing), respectively.